Members give video visits high marks — and with a few simple tips, you can prepare for a successful telehealth experience.

-“It was so simple and worked perfectly,” said Taylor, a Kaiser Permanente member for 17 years, who also appreciated the time she saved by not needing to drive and park at her facility, and the ability to keep a strong connection with her physician.
+“It was so simple and worked perfectly,” said Taylor, a Kaiser Permanente member who appreciated the time she saved by not needing to drive and park at her facility, and the ability to keep a strong connection with her physician.
 “It was so nice being able to see the expressions of my doctor’s face right from my laptop.”

-Kaiser Permanente’s robust video visit and telehealth capabilities have allowed us to provide high-quality care throughout the COVID-19 pandemic.
-More than 80% of our outpatient visits were completed by scheduled video and telephone appointments at the height of the shelter-in-place orders in the spring of 2020, and these virtual visits continue to represent about half of appointments today as members embrace the convenience, safety, and quality of these options.
+Kaiser Permanente’s robust telehealth capabilities, including video visits, allowed us to provide high-quality care throughout the COVID-19 pandemic.
+More than 80% of our outpatient visits were completed by scheduled video and phone appointments at the height of the shelter-in-place orders in the spring of 2020, and these virtual visits continue to represent about one-third of appointments today as members embrace the convenience, safety, and quality of these options.

-Nationwide, Kaiser Permanente currently conducts more than 40,000 outpatient video visits each weekday on average — representing more than 20 times more this year than in all of 2019.
+Nationwide, Kaiser Permanente currently conducts more than 27,500 outpatient video visits each weekday on average.
 In post-visit surveys, our members have rated our video visits 4.5 out of 5 stars on average.

 “Our patients have always really liked video visits,” noted dermatologist Samit Patrawala, MD, who had already made video visits a staple of his practice before COVID-19.
 “They allow a personal connection and quality care, while also being affordable and convenient, and saving time away from work.
 The COVID-19 pandemic made more people aware of the benefits of video visits and really sped up a trend that was already in progress because it made so much sense for members.”